More in City Hall:

 The plan, and an associated environmental impact report, is expected to take up to two years to develop — and a senior city planning manager indicated that actual development “could take a couple decades, perhaps” to complete.

-The award of the contract to the Gensler firm on Thursday represents the next major step in the city’s plan to re-envision what many view as a declining and under-utilized Sunrise Mall property.
+The award of the contract to the Gensler firm during the council’s Oct.
+10 meeting represents the next major step in the city’s plan to re-envision what many view as a declining and under-utilized Sunrise Mall property.

 In a staff report to the City Council, Economic Development Manager Meghan Huber said that while the mall thrived for several decades after being built in the early 1970s, the economic impact of the mall has declined by about 50% over the past 13 years.

 Planning Manager Casey Kempenaar also told council members during the Oct.
 10 City Council meeting that many examples of dying malls can be found around the country, but said “they also represent a huge opportunity for cities.”
 He noted examples of cities successfully turning their failing malls into “downtowns” or entertainment centers.

 “We know that people don’t want to just go into the store and shop.
 They want the experience — they want to have an experiential experience of food and dining and seeing other people out — and you just don’t see that in the mall today,” said Kempenaar.
 “So we want to create a different approach to the mall in the future.”

 While specific aspects have yet to be determined through the process of developing a Specific Plan that will guide future development at Sunrise Mall, city leaders and staff have indicated a goal to steer away from a strictly retail and restaurant vision for the mall.

 In comments during the council meeting, Huber said city staff had spoken with Gensler about a “shared vision” for what could be possible on the property — including how to apply “things like wellness amenities, integrating work-live-and-play,” streets as public space, and “remaking a downtown.”